 6. They Act Entitled to Time With You

 Narcissists expect to get what they want and often believe they are owed or deserving of time with their friends.
-This may look like demanding that you spend time with them or getting angry or going into a fit of rage with you if you cancel plans.
-If you don’t meet their expectations, narcissistic friends may retaliate with aggression, threats of finding “better” friends, or by giving you “the silent treatment.”
+This may look like demanding that you spend time with them, getting angry, or going into a fit of narcissistic rage if you cancel plans.
+If you don’t meet their expectations, narcissistic friends may retaliate with aggression, threats of finding “better” friends, or by giving you the narcissistic silent treatment.

 7. They Put You Down